Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 The Congress or the Executive Committee may establish regional organizations.

-The regional organizations shall assist in the implementation of IndustriALL’s general policies and priorities as decided by the Congress and the Executive Committee, and shall address matters specific to the region.
+Where regional organizations exist, they shall decide regional Action Plans and general policies to address priorities and matters specific to the region and assist in the implementation of IndustriALL’s general policies and priorities as decided by the Congress and the Executive Committee, based on priorities and resources in the regions, and shall address matters specific to the region.

-Each Regional Conference shall elect a Chairperson from among the members of IndustriALL’s Executive Committee to coordinate the work in the region.
+Each Regional Conference shall elect two Chairpersons, one woman and one man, from among the members of IndustriALL’s Executive Committee to coordinate the work in the region.
+The Executive Committee members of the region shall meet to discuss, among other things, regional Action Plans and general policies.

 The Executive Committee may establish Regional Offices in one or more regions to facilitate the regional work under the leadership of IndustriALL.